firedrakeproject/firedrake/demos/benney_luke/benney_luke.py.rst

 Benney-Luke equations: a reduced water wave model
 =================================================

+*This tutorial was contributed by Anna Kalogirou and Onno Bokhove.*

+*The work is based on the article "Variational water wave modelling: from continuum to experiment" by Onno Bokhove and Anna Kalogirou, submitted* :cite:`2015:lmscup`.

 The Benney-Luke-type equations consist of a reduced potential flow water wave model based on the assumptions of small amplitude parameter :math:`\epsilon` and small dispersion parameter :math:`\mu` (defined by the square of the ratio of the typical depth over a horizontal length scale).
 They describe the deviation from the still water surface, :math:`\eta(x,y,t)`, and the free surface potential, :math:`\phi(x,y,t)`.
-A modified version of the Benney-Luke equations can be obtained by the variational principle (Bokhove & Kalogirou, 2015):
+A modified version of the Benney-Luke equations can be obtained by the variational principle:

 .. math::